AnakNiDodong/expense-tracker/README.md

-# Expense Tracker
+# Expense Tracker App

-# Developed by genjixxvi
+## Overview

+The Expense Tracker app helps users to track their personal expenses, manage budgets, and monitor spending habits.
+With this app, users can easily log daily expenses, categorize them, set spending limits, and view visual reports.

+## Features

+- **Expense Tracking**: Track expenses by amount, category, and description.
-- You can set budgets and track your expenses
+- **Budget Management**: Set monthly budgets and keep track of spending.
-- You can add and update transactions, remove and undo the action
+- **Report Visualization**: Visualize your spending through charts and data tables.
+- **Expense Categories**: Categorize your expenses for better tracking.
+- **Secure**: Data protection with encryption.